As a food handler, you play a crucial role in ensuring that food tastes good but is also safe for consumption.

 Depending on the illness, your manager will determine when it’s safe for you to return to work.

-There are stricter criteria that your manager must follow as to when you can return to work if you serve a highly susceptible population like nursing home residents, it may be
+There are stricter criteria that your manager must follow as to when you can return to work if you serve a highly susceptible population like nursing home residents.

 Let your manager know if you have been diagnosed with or exposed to norovirus, hepatitis A, Shigella, Shiga toxin-producing E. coli (STEC), Salmonella typhi (typhoid fever), or Salmonella (nontyphoidal).